My name is Julie Hooper.

 My work in international relations and international public health has taken me to Fiji, Maine, Nicaragua, Italy, Tunisia, and Berkeley.
 As my career has shifted towards nutrition and public health, Type 1 Traveler has grown from a mostly travel-centric blog to a nutrition and health blog with the goal of separating science from pseudoscience in the convoluted world of nutrition and diabetes, and clearly presenting recent research in a way that is accessible to a diverse audience.

 What You Can Find Here

 I update my blog weekly with healthy recipes and articles on an array of topics spanning the realm of nutrition and diabetes.
 Click on the links below for the following topics:

-Some recent things I’ve written on are: Nutrition graduate programs, Blood Glucose at Altitude, connections between diet and libido, and alcohol metabolism and its effect on blood glucose.
+Some recent things I’ve written on are: Nutrition graduate programs, Blood Glucose at Altitude, and alcohol metabolism and its effect on blood glucose.

 Nutrition and Health

 Nutrition is as personal as it is biological.
 Our diet, our weight, and our preferences are entwined with our identity.

 I understand the emotional and physical stress of living with “uncontrolled” type 1 diabetes mellitus in a body I felt uncomfortable in, because I have lived through it.
 Life with T1D is not always easy, but I hope that I can help provide some insight and inspiration.

 Our knowledge of nutrition and chronic illness is ever changing, and I’ll do my best cite current and relevant peer-reviewed research in the field, so jump on board and hold on for the ride.
 Good health and good habits begin with research and education, and it is my joy to share with you what I have learned through research, my work in lifestyle interventions, personal experience, and my education.
 Enjoy!